Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/geometry/densify_and_generalize/README.md

     <li>Use the static method <code>GeometryEngine.generalize(polyline, maxDeviation, true)</code> to generalize the
     polyline.
 The resulting polyline will have points or shifted from the line to simplify the shape.
 None of these points can deviate farther from the original line than <code>maxDeviation</code>.
 The last parameter,
-    <code>removeDegenerateParts</code>, will clean up extraneous parts if the geometry is multi-part.</li>
+    <code>removeDegenerateParts</code> , will clean up extraneous parts if the geometry is multi-part (it will have
+    no effect in this sample.</li>
     <li>Note that <code>maxSegmentLength</code> and <code>maxDeviation</code> are in the units of geometry's
     coordinate system.
 This could be in degrees in some coordinate systems.
 In this example, a cartesian coordinate system is used and at a small enough scale that geodesic distances are not required.</li>